seanmacniven75/ACyberHumanFuture/README.md

 # A Cyber-Human Future

 Presentation to the Services Consortium.
+Make sure to UNMUTE the video when playing.

 https://github.com/user-attachments/assets/1b6f429d-b86c-4b5a-806e-a96257087f04